benjaminheng/knowledge-base/content/travel-thoughts.md

 toc: true
 ---

-## Summary

-Here are various learnings I've gathered thus far, in no particular order.
-These learnings are not universal, just what works for me.

-1. Bring an ereader.
-If you have to cut things from your bag to make space, do it.
-2. A powerbank is essential.
-3. Get comfortable shoes for walking.
-Walking is much more tiring than you'd expect.
-4. A day bag is sometimes invaluable.
-Use it for water and a powerbank at minimum.
-5. Onebag travel is great.
-A 20L bag is sufficient for a tropical climate, assuming no sporting equipment.
-6. A bifold wallet makes it easier to manage physical money.
-7. Paying more for convenience is sometimes worth it.
-8. Food tourism works much better when travelling with someone.
-Your appetite limits the number of different foods you can try.
-9. Consider purchasing a late checkout or an extra night if your departing flight is late in the day.
-10. You'll make mistakes.
-And then you'll get over it.
-11. Merino wool is fantastic for travel.

 ## Kuala Lumpur, Malaysia, 2022

 **You'll make mistakes.** And then you'll get over it.
 This is especially true